Records

 Symmetrical to C#, Mercury lets you use the Record

-in the type declaration, to mark a class as record.
+in the type declaration, to mark a class or structure as record.
 (In all languages, you can use the Record

 aspect to achieve the same).

-Records can only descend from classes also records (or the base Object, of course), and any descendents from a record must also be records.
+Records can only descend from classes that are also records (or the base Object, of course), and any descendents from a record must also be records.

 Public Property Name As String